Plants and Foods That Prevent Blood Clotting

 Food to avoid

-Foods rich in vitamin K stimulate the formation of clots.
+Foods rich in vitamin K stimulate the formation of clots, according to a study published in the “Laboratory Medicine” Journal.
 Therefore, people susceptible to thrombosis should avoid consuming them.
 Foods rich in vitamin K include green leafy vegetables like kale and spinach, broccoli, and asparagus, as well as some fruits, like peaches and bananas.

 The big question is, how can we avoid becoming a patient or, worse, a statistic?
 The pharmaceutical approach is take a low dose of aspirin daily to thin the blood.
 But nature has given us great resources to treat inappropriate blood coagulation.